 Summing It Up

-Pitted acne scars are the indented scars caused by severe acne breakouts.
+Pitted acne scars are indented scars caused by severe acne breakouts.
 They mainly result from the sudden loss of collagen and damage caused by acne inflammation.
 Several treatments like retinoids, glycolic acid, laser resurfacing, subcision, dermabrasion, chemical peeling, etc., help reduce the appearance of scars.
 However, since you cannot completely get rid of pitted acne scars, it is always best to take preventive measures to minimize scarring.
-Following a proper skin care routine and treating acne breakouts on time will help prevent pitted acne scars.
+Following a proper skincare routine for enhancing your beauty and treating acne breakouts on time to help prevent pitted acne scars.

 Frequently Asked Questions